 GETH values the experience and passion of students.
 GETHies are challenged and empowered to create their own mark by developing their own programming and projects.

 GETH residents are expected to spend 2–4 hours a week engaged and actively participating in theme program activities, including:

 - A yearlong (fall and spring) seminar, Natural Resources 24/84: Global Environment Theme House.
 This is a 1-unit per semester, Pass/No Pass freshman seminar that meets once a week and is taught by College of Natural Resources faculty.
 Topics for the seminar relate to environmental action and research on and around the Berkeley campus.
 If you’re admitted to GETH, you will be given more information about how to enroll in the class once the semester begins.

 SIGNATURE EVENTS & PROGRAMMING

-Events include a wide variety of leadership and community-building activities, such as dinners with faculty, study groups, kayaking, and a spring retreat.
+Events include a wide variety of leadership and community-building activities, such as dinners with faculty, study groups, and excursions to sites of environmental change in the San Francisco Bay Area.
 Other field trips may include a tour of Strawberry Creek, hiking to Big C, and mountain climbing.
-GETH participants are highly encouraged to attend other theme program-sponsored events.
+GETHies are also asked to aid their theme program assistant in hosting a GETH open house, Earthweek event, and CalDay activities.
+GETH participants are also highly encouraged to attend other theme program-sponsored events.